elkhorn360/ngx-image-viewer/README.md

   btnClass: 'mat-mini-fab', // The CSS class(es) that will apply to the buttons
   zoomFactor: 0.1, // The amount that the scale will be increased by
   containerBackgroundColor: '#ccc', // The color to use for the background.
 This can provided in hex, or rgb(a).
-  wheelZoom: true, // If true, the mouse wheel can be used to zoom in
+  allowCtrlWheelZoom: true, // If true, pressing ctrl and scrolling the mouse wheel will be used to zoom in and out when the cursor is inside the component
   allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to entr fullscreen mode
   allowKeyboardNavigation: true, // If true, the left / right arrow keys can be used for navigation
   allowDrag: true, // If true, you will be able to drag the image and move it inside the container